sudarshansudarshan/swagatam/index.markdown

 ---
 **1. Is there a fee for accommodations and food, or are they included in the workshop?**

-We will cover everything 🙂.
+We will cover everything.
 You will be our guest.
 This is sponsored by IIT Ropar :).
 You should pay a safety deposit of Rs.
 1000/- which will be refunded in two days.

 **2. What is the limit of Students who can attend this workshop?**